kat-ash59/DeafGrandma/README.md

 #### User Story #1

-The user is prompted to say something to Grandma.
+The user is prompted to say something to Grandma. done!

 #### User Story #2

 Grandma can only hear the user if the user SHOUTS (responds in capital letters).

+had to force userinput from keyboard to use .toUpperCase() when reading from keyboard input

 #### User Story #3

 When Grandma doesn't hear you, she SHOUTS a phrase such as "HUH?
 SPEAK UP BILLY!"

+added check to see if the input string was all upper case and printed out  "HUH?
+SPEAK UP BILLY!" if it wasn't

 #### User Story #4